aurorevd/EarTalk/README.md

 ## Context
 Use case - Rehabilitation bot:

 Dialogue-based 💬
-The user shall be able to have a conversation with the rehabilitation assistant Adaptive 🧠
+The user shall be able to have a conversation with the rehabilitation assistant

+Adaptive 🧠
-Understand user responses and generate relevant replies in a clear context Engaging 😀
+Understand user responses and generate relevant replies in a clear context

+Engaging 😀
-Conversation modes offer a large variety of topics for the user to choose Parameters setup 🔧
+Conversation modes offer a large variety of topics for the user to choose

-Possibility to control and adapt the interaction settings:
+Parameters setup 🔧 Possibility to control and adapt the interaction settings:

-The settings chosen by the end user will determine the difficulty level of the exercise ● Background noise
+The settings chosen by the end user will determine the difficulty level of the exercise:

+● Background noise

 ● Speech length (words/sentences)

 ● Visual queues (off, subtitles, ...)

 ● Duration

 ● Conversation topic

-Monitoring 🔎
-Progress dashboard and recordings
+● Monitoring 🔎 Progress dashboard and recordings

 ## Prototype
 Link to figma :https://www.figma.com/file/TfcPEz5pnBucgBS7hEwELG/eartalk?type=design&node-id=0%3A1&mode=design&t=tisnKoLrK0oALrSy-1